 The vendor will be responsible verifying that the end-to-end solution performs well under expected load and behaves gracefully under heavy, peak load.

 Key Activity 3.
-Integrate with TBD.EDU Continuous Integration Build System
+Integrate with RI RIDE data collection and data exchange systems

-TBD.EDU software development uses a continuous integration build and deployment system for all projects.
-The vendor will be responsible for integration with the existing environment, which is largely based on TeamCity and Octopus Deploy.
-Standard configuration information and system access will be provided by the Ed-Fi TBD Project Lead.
+TBD.EDU requires its SIS solution to seamlessly integrates with the RI RIDE data collection and data exchange systems whose requirements are <published here>.

 Key Activity 4.
 Enable and Support UAT Activity

 The vendor will be responsible for creating and co-responsible for maintaining a User Acceptance Testing (UAT) plan with the Ed-Fi TBD Project Lead.
 TBD.EDU personnel will be responsible for executing the Plan.
 The UAT will begin approximately 4 weeks prior to project conclusion, and the vendor will be responsible for ensuring a reasonably stable solution build is available on staging.